Jeong Jin-woon: Biography

 Jinwoon was born on May 2, 1991 in Seoul, South Korea.

 He graduated high school from BaekAhm High School.
 He, along with Shinee's Onew and Girls' Generation's Seohyun, had the highest national score for their high school SATs exam.
 He studied at Daejin University, Dept. of Theatre and Visual Arts, the same class as fellow group member, Seulong.
 Jinwoon is known to be close to 91-liners, such as Nicole Jung of Kara, Son Dong-woon of Beast, Mir of MBLAQ, Key of Shinee, and Seohyun of Girls' Generation.
-On October 7, 2013, he suffered a car accident and went into surgery.
-The surgery went well and currently he is going through a recovery process.
+On October 7, 2013, Jinwoon, along with his manager and staff, were involved in a car accident in which he fractured his right ankle.

-His cousin, Park Mi So, was a member of a South Korean Kpop girl group "TAHITI".
+His cousin, Park Mi-so, was a member of a South Korean Kpop girl group Tahiti.

 Career

 2AM

-He was originally eliminated from 2 am in the Hot Blood documentary, but Jinwoon eventually returned after one of the chosen members Daehun had to return to the States for personal reasons.
-Prior to debut, he was in a band called "No Comment".
-He plays guitar, drums, bass guitar, bongo and piano.
+He was originally eliminated from 2AM in the Hot Blood documentary, but Jinwoon eventually returned after one of the chosen members Daehun had to return to the States for personal reasons.
+Prior to debut, he was in a band called No Comment.
+He plays guitar, drums, bass guitar, bongo, and piano.

 Solo promotions

-On August 7, 2011, the music video of his first solo single, "You Walking Towards Me" was released by Big Hit Entertainment.
-Jinwoon wrote and composed the song.
-It also features mixing by engineer Michael Brauer.
-Jinwoon held his debut stage last month at the Jisan Valley Rock Festival, where he performed "You Walking Towards Me".
-His limited single (1,000 copies) went on sale on August 4.
-Also included on the single was another song he composed, "Lalala".
+Jinwoon debuted as a solo artist on July 31, 2011, at the Jisan Valley Rock Festival, where he performed his first solo single "You Walking Toward Me" written and composed by him.
+The limited single (1,000 copies) went on sale on August 4.
+Included on the single was an additional song, "Lalala," also composed by Jinwoon.
+On August 7, the music video for the song "You Walking Toward Me" was released by Big Hit Entertainment.

-This was followed by another two-single mini-album, which includes the songs "Now or Never" and "Psycho", which he wrote.
-On November 8, Jinwoon pleased the fans by allowing his song "Psycho" to be downloaded for free.
-The album and music video were released November 17.
+This was followed by another two-single mini-album, which includes the songs "Now or Never" and "Psycho", also written by Jinwoon.
+On November 8, Jinwoon enabled his song "Psycho" to be downloaded for free.
+The album and music video were released on November 17.

 On November 25, he held his first solo concert at Hongdae V Hall in Seoul.
 To help establish his 'rocker roots', he received mentorship from veteran rock band YB, vocalist Yoon Do Hyun, and bassist Park Tae Hee.
 Big Hit Entertainment revealed on November 15, "Jinwoon successfully completed a joint production with Yoon Do Hyun's Band, who he's admired for a long time.
-Through his concert, Jinwoon will deviating from his 2 am image to show a new "rocker" side to his personality."
+Through his concert, Jinwoon will be deviating from his 2AM image to show a new "rocker" side to his personality."

-On February 29, 2012 he released his OST song "We Are The B" for KBS's Dream High 2 together with Kang So-ra, Jinyoung and Kim Ji Soo.
+On February 29, 2012, he released the OST song "We Are The B" for KBS's Dream High 2 together with Kang So-ra, Jinyoung and Kim Ji Soo.

 He was then featured in his friend Nicole Jung's solo track "Lost" in Kara Collection, both in Korean and Japanese.